SteveJustin1963/tec-ORAC/README.md

-# tec-ORAC - "a wtf tech project"..... + is that a question? +
+# A WTF tec project .... + is that a question? +

+"The First name for the Z-80 computer prototype...was not actually called a TEC-1, and was unlike to be any that are shown in the photos.
+It was casually refereed to as Orac...and it has not survived.
+It was built by John Hardy".
+Now to recreate a real ORAC based on Blakes 7 lore, batteries not included but source code is !

 ![images](https://user-images.githubusercontent.com/58069246/169675890-4557e685-832e-451e-829e-feefe77f64c5.jpg)
 ![download](https://user-images.githubusercontent.com/58069246/169675835-ab187108-cb51-4a44-87c6-ca178ea2161c.jpg)